baby636/smartbch-flipstarter/static/campaigns/1/en/abstract.md

 The software will be released under the Apache 2.0 license on [github](https://github.com/jay-bch/smartbch-explorer).
 This means anyone is free to distribute, modify, or otherwise use software for any purpose.

 The front-end application will be built written in TypeScript on top the Angular framework, leveraging the [web3.js](https://web3js.readthedocs.io/en/v1.3.4/) library.
 Web3.js is a wrapper library for JavaScript/TypeScript that provides easy-to-use access to various functionalities of EVM based blockchains allowing rapid development.

+# Update (04-25-2021)
+Campaign has been funded!
+I want to thank everyone who contributed and for the trust you placed in me.
+I am very motivated by all your support.
+Follow me on twitter [@SmartBCHScan](https://twitter.com/SmartBCHScan) for project updates.
+Now let's build our smart future together! 非常感谢你!